 Today’s post is for those in their 20s, 30s and early 40s, the generation of shooters and preppers who are too young to have witnessed the impact of the original assault weapons ban, which passed Congress in 1994 and resulted in a ban on certain guns and magazines with more than 10 rounds.

 Congress is looking at enacting similar legislation, without a 10-year sunset clause.
 Because of the number of RINOs in Washington, we have to be aware of the possibility that it may pass, and this time it won’t include a sunset.
-Yes, call your representatives and senators, but prepare for the worse and lay in a supply of weapons and magazines.
+Yes, call your representatives and senators, but prepare for the worst and lay in a supply of weapons and magazines.

 The Clinton Assault Weapons Ban